viam-labs/1liner/README.md

 # viam-wrap

+> [!IMPORTANT]
+> This tool is experimental and not supported or recommended for external use

 This is a python package providing `viam-wrap`, a command for running low-boilerplate python modules.
 It takes over entrypoint and registration logic.

 Install in a fresh virtualenv with: